kubernetes/website/docs/admin/authorization/abac.md

   - Versioning properties:
     - `apiVersion`, type string; valid values are "abac.authorization.kubernetes.io/v1beta1".
 Allows versioning and conversion of the policy format.
-    - `kind`, type string; valid values are "Policy".
+    - `kind`, type string: valid values are "Policy".
 Allows versioning and conversion of the policy format.
   - `spec` property set to a map with the following properties:
     - Subject-matching properties:
       - `user`, type string; the user-string from `--token-auth-file`.
 If you specify `user`, it must match the username of the authenticated user.